solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 also obsoletes both the existing block-wide CU limit and the account-write CU limit to overcome their inherent unfairness and problems.
 Also, no global `base_cu_price` is introduced for simplicity, relying on natural block-wide market-rate ceiling from individual active `base_cu_prices`s.

-Towards that end, rather drastic technical and economical changes are needed for this proposal as described below.
+Also, this proposal was conceived with the intent of reinforcement of Solana's multi-threaded, real-time, and low-latency transaction execution.
+Towards that high-achieving objective, rather drastic technical and economical changes are needed for the introduction of this consensus-level congestion control as described below in detail.

+## Example

+For simplicity, assume all transactions request 100k CU and always succeed after consuming 100k CU.

+Available transactions for block inclusion:

+- `Tx1_AB@9` (read: transaction numbered as `1`, which write-locks address `A` and `B` with `cu_price == 9`)
+- `Tx2_A@8`
+- `Tx3_C@8`

+(1)

 ## Detailed Design